-Nāpali Coast is a very special place.
+Nāpali Coast is one of the most recognizable and beautiful coastlines in the world.
+A very special place.
 The pali, or cliffs, provide a rugged grandeur of deep, narrow valleys ending abruptly at the sea.
 Waterfalls and swift flowing streams continue to cut these narrow valleys while the sea carves cliffs at their mouths.
 Extensive stone walled terraces can still be found on the valley bottoms where Hawaiians once lived and cultivated taro.
-Learn more about the Nāpali Coast State Wilderness Park